 Concerns were also raised about the logistics involved in students moving between classes, which results in delayed starts to lessons - something that will hopefully be addressed through the new building and developments.

 The school is said to provide "Very Good" special needs provision to the just over 10% of children on roll that require it.
 The school offers a "limited number of places for students with specific learning difficulties" and "these places fill very quickly".
 A student will only be admitted "if it is ascertained that the College can provide the supportive environment in which he or she can succeed."
-The school does not, however, provide design technology which is a requirement under the British curriculum.
+The school does not currently provide design technology which is a requirement under the British curriculum, and apparently will not be addressed as part of the College development.

 If you are the owner or the principal of the school and note any inaccuracies, or would like to update data, you can now open an account with us.
 You will also be able to add admissions availability per year group, and advertise current job vacancies.
 This is a free service.
 Please help us keep prospective parents up to date with your latest information.